gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 There was a significant revision of NIST CSF with version 2.0:

-1. it introduced a new function called "Govern," which emphasises the significance of organisational governance in cybersecurity
+1. It introduced a new function called "Govern," which emphasizes the significance of organisational governance in cybersecurity

-2. it emphasizes the importance of managing supply chain risk, which is a growing concern for organizations
+2. It emphasizes the importance of managing supply chain risk, which is a growing concern for organizations

-3. it encourages organizations to adopt a mindset of continuous improvement
+3. It encourages organizations to adopt a mindset of continuous improvement

 Given approaching a document such as the ISF SGP or the ISO 27002 can be _intimidating_ and even overwhelming because of the large body of knowledge inside, this framework is an _excellent resource_ to help in use of more detailed documents.